Matthew Campbell-Hill: UK Government and reviews

 Holding a non-executive director position at the Department for Digital, Culture, Media and Sport, Campbell-Hill chaired The Challenge Panel on the "Tailored Review of UK Anti-Doping".
 The aim was to review UKad's function and performance, its efficiency and effectiveness.
 On publication in 2018, UKad received an increase in its annual budget, spread over two years.

 Campbell-Hill was one of nine case studies for the Lord Holmes Review, commissioned by the UK government and published in 2018.
 The independent report aimed to uncover the barriers and bias blocking disabled talent from public appointments.
 The government accepted the principle of all Lord Holmes' recommendations, and in 2019 published a refreshed Public Appointments Diversity Action Plan.

+In February 2023, Campbell-Hill was appointed chair of the Disabled Persons Transport Advisory Committee.

 Campbell-Hill is currently a Non-Executive Director and Audit and Risk Advisory Committee member for the Driver Vehicle Standards Agency (DVSA) and Non-Executive Director leading on global communications and strategy for Magway.